-“One of the best pieces of money advice is to live below your means.”—Todd Kunsman from Invested Wallet.
+“One of the best pieces of money advice is to live below your means.”—Todd Kunsman from Invested Wallet On Budgets.

 “The number one most common mistake I see young people make is that they think they don’t need to start saving until they get older.”—Kate Ryan, a wealth management advisor with TIAA.